-In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images.
+In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images in PowerPoint.

 In the example I build out in this tutorial, I'll show you how to reveal a majestic tower against a bright blue sky and then make the sky move in the background.